Telescope Night Information

 9. Meteorites & Tektites - A collection of various types of meteorites and tektites.

-Sky Chart for March 21, 2025
+Sky Chart for May 9, 2025

-Sky Chart for March 21, 2025 at 9pm CDT
+Sky Chart for May 9, 2025 at 10pm CDT with ISS pass.

 To use this sky chart, hold it up to the sky so that the direction labels are aligned with the cardinal directions.
 If you want to see what is in one particular direction, hold the chart out in front of you and rotate it so the label for the direction you are facing is at the bottom.
 For example, if you are looking north, then you will turn this chart upside down so that the “N” is at the bottom of the page.